Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Weight loss / food noise

-Start: tirzepatide for most users; semaglutide when GLP-1-only simplicity, access, outcomes evidence, or prior tolerability matters.
+Anchor: tirzepatide for most users; semaglutide where GLP-1-only simplicity, access, outcomes evidence, or prior tolerability matters.

 Full guide: Semaglutide vs Tirzepatide